 Star power in Rajasthan: Modi, Rahul, Shah set to address rallies

-Jaipur, May 02: Prime Minister Narendra Modi, BJP president Amit Shah and Congress chief Rahul Gandhi will address election meetings on May 3 in Rajasthan.
+Jaipur, May 02: Prime Minister Narendra Modi, Bharatiya Janata Party (BJP) president Amit Shah and Congress chief Rahul Gandhi will address election meetings on May 3 in Rajasthan.

 Gandhi is scheduled to address a rally on May 2 as well in the state.